Heroes game

 Why was it created?

-As we have discussed in other blogs, Sam Neves was the creator of Heroes.
+As discussed in other blogs, Sam Neves was the creator of Heroes.
 He is the current associate director of communications for the General Conference of Seventh-day Adventists.

-Three things inspired him to create the game, stated as follows:
+3 things inspired him to create the game, enumerated as follows:

 1) The ever-growing industry of gaming

-There is no doubt that the gaming industry is a big market.
-And it continues to grow as gamers all around the globe increase.
+The gaming industry is a big market.
+It continues to grow as gamers all around the globe increase.

 In fact, video games have been a “billion-dollar business…for many years,” according to Statista, an online statistics portal.